JabRef/JabCon/venue.md

 ## Venue

-The concrete location will be determined depending on the registrations.
+The concrete location will be determined depending on the number of registrations.